cadakris/mealprep/client/README.md

 BUGS TO FIX

 - Modal for add recipe page
-x - Need scroll on the columns 5/28
 - Fix when you have to move the index and it persists
-- Fix columns being dynamic